 Tuition includes all meals, lodging, and equipment use.
 Scholarships are offered by local TU chapters.
 Please inquire with your local chapter for an application if you are interested in receiving a scholarship.
 Georgetown Lake is located near Upper Rock Creek, Flint Creek, and between the towns of Philipsburg and Anaconda, Montana.

 We rely on volunteers to operate our camp and provide all instruction and supervision.
 We’re indebted to a loyal group of regular volunteers, but we’re always looking for new and enthusiastic helpers of all backgrounds and skill sets.
 Our camp is about more than fly fishing instruction so we have opportunities in a variety of areas.
 MTU is also happy to offer recommendations for exemplary volunteers and encourage young adults interested in conservation careers to expand their horizons and experience the rewards our camp brings campers and volunteers alike.
 All volunteers must pass a background check before working at camp in consistency with Trout Unlimited camp regulations.
-To apply to volunteer for the 2020 camp, visit our Submittable online volunteer form HERE.
+To apply to volunteer for the 2023 camp, click the application link below.

 Montana Trout Unlimited is accepting applications for their 2019 Conservation & Fly Fishing Youth Camp.
 This years camp will be held July 14-18, 2019.
 Applications will be accepted through May 1, 2019 and applicants will be notified of acceptance to the camp by May 15, 2019.
 The camp is very popular and space is limited.
 We […]